 A five-year old Golden Retriever is brought to the veterinarian with ear and eye discharge three weeks after receiving a dose of Frontline Plus.
 The symptoms go away within a month.

-This is a typical story about Frontline Plus that led Dr. Jennifer Ramelmeier to change the way she looked at the treatment.
-Ramelmeier stopped using Frontline flea treatment after seeing a connection between its use and cases like this.
+This is a typical story about Frontline Plus that led Dr Jennifer Ramelmeier to change the way she looked at the treatment.
+Ramelmeier stopped using it after seeing a connection between its use and cases like this.

-Dr. Christina Chambreau is another vet from Maryland who has seen similar cases and has a similar attitude towards using Frontline flea and tick for dogs – and cats.
+Dr Christina Chambreau is another vet from Maryland who has seen similar cases and has a similar attitude towards the product.

 She’s found that after she treats an animal for any type of problem, particularly behavioral or neurological, if the owners apply Frontline or other similar pesticide products, the symptoms that she’s treated come back.